Early Career Professionals

 Supervision is an incredibly important topic for school psychologists who are new to practice.
 In advocating for supervision that is consistent with best practices, you can use the hierarchy of NASP-approved school psychological supervision.
 You can also view the results and analysis of a survey about supervision in the early career, and a presentation on forming a peer supervision group.

 It's never too early to begin thinking about how to advance your career!
 We offer a fact sheet on the difference between resumes and vitas, how to organize your vita, and sample vitas, plus information for prospective faculty members.
 Additionally, the NASP Career Center is a great place to begin your job hunt, and select Career Center jobs are visible to members-only for the first 7 days.

-As a school psychologist, there are career paths beyond school-based practice that are available to you.
-These paths include serving as a faculty member or administrator, working in private practice or as a school neuropsychologist, and more.
-NASP has fact sheets that discuss these options, explain the challenges and rewards of being an early career academic and help you determine if an academic position could be a good fit for you, and provide insight into the training needed for a career in academia and the domains of responsibility for faculty members.
+As a school psychologist, you have career paths beyond school-based practice available to you.
+These paths may include serving as a faculty member or administrator, working in private practice or as a school neuropsychologist, and more.
+These NASP fact sheets review these options to explain the challenges and rewards of an early career academic, help you consider whether an academic position may be a good fit for you, provide insight into the training needed for a career in academia, and list the domains of responsibility for faculty members.

 Early Career Member Savings!

 School psychology professionals in their first and second years of practice can save on NASP fees!
 You can also use the Leave of Absence membership to help you stay engaged if you work part-time, take a break from practice to care for children or relatives, are currently searching for a job.

 Taking on a leadership role is an effective way to bring about systemic change.